V-Rajasekar/README/Java/OCJP11/Part-II/Chapter13-Annotations.md

                 }
         ```

-     * `final rule` about annotations you should be familiar with: annotations are optional metadata and by themselves do not do anything.
+    - `final rule` about annotations you should be familiar with: annotations are optional metadata and by themselves do not do anything.
 This means you can take a project filled with thousands of annotations and remove all of them, and it will still compile and run, albeit with potentially different behavior at runtime.

-## Creating Customer Annotations
+## Creating Custom Annotations
-//

 ```java
    @Documented